Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 However, it is understood that certain factors such as location, impact on the local community, access to amenities and public transport, among others, are considered.

-This is why Wigan Council – in similar fashion to neighbouring authorities such as Bolton and Chorley - has outlined why it firmly believes the Kilhey Court location is unsuitable and urged Home Office officials to reconsider.
+This is why Wigan Council – in similar fashion to neighbouring authorities such as Bolton and Chorley - outlined why it firmly believed the Kilhey Court location was unsuitable and urged Home Office officials to reconsider.

 These reasons are available to view in extracts of Wigan Council's letter to the Home Office.